-There is currently no evidence that it is unsafe if you’re pregnant or breastfeeding but more evidence is needed before you can be offered the vaccine.
+There’s no evidence the COVID-19 vaccine is unsafe if you’re pregnant or breastfeeding, but more evidence is needed before you can be routinely offered the vaccine.

 The COVID-19 vaccine is given as an injection into your upper arm.
 It is given as two doses with the second dose of the vaccine given up to 12 weeks after the first dose.

 How safe is the COVID-19 vaccine?

 The vaccines have been developed by Pfizer/BioNTech, Oxford-AstraZeneca and Moderna.
 All of these have approved for use in the UK and have met the strict current standards of safety, quality and effectiveness set out by the independent Medicines and Healthcare products Regulatory Agency (MHRA).

 Any coronavirus vaccine that is approved must go through all the clinical trials and safety checks all other licensed medicines go through.
 The UK has some of the highest safety standards in the world.